Conor sings this beautiful song with First Aid Kit. And, yes, “Upside Down Mountain” is the topic for my next article. So in love with this album! ♥

 For a moment, I forget that I’m walking to work and I’m back in Stockholm.
 I can see myself packing my backpack and leaving the hostel early in the morning to go to the festival venue where my favorite band, First Aid Kit, would be playing later that night among other bands.
 It was a cold summer day in August (bear in mind that my idea of summer involves 40 degrees and not 15) and I had been waiting for that moment for nearly three months.

 Since I had arrived to the venue very early in the morning and the doors would only open after noon, I decided to sit around and enjoy the Haruki Murakami book I was reading, while listening to First Aid Kit—a combination which I had discovered worked pretty well.
 By the time the doors of the venue were open, not only had I read three chapters of my book but I had also talked to nearly half of the Swedish population, asking each and every person I’d meet if they were a First Aid Kit fan and if they knew the band.
 Whenever someone would ask me why I liked FAK so much as to come all the way from Argentina to see them, I’d say “Imagine reading your favorite poetry book but with music.
 Can it get any better than that?”
 The responses varied but most of them involved an awkward stare and I’m pretty sure even the ones that did smile thought I was completely insane.
 Luckily, one of the people I met was actually First Aid Kit’s biggest fan ever so I stuck to her for the rest of the day.
-She told me she had met the band a couple of times already and, therefore, she could help me meet them.
+This girl told me she had met the band a couple of times already and, therefore, she could help me meet them.
 Now I was even more nervous with a chance of panicking any time soon, but the dream was getting even bigger than I had expected and I was ready for the challenge.

 While drinking some tea (not beer, yeah, I’m very responsible, apparently) and discussing with my new acquaintance why I think that Johanna’s verses are sometimes more difficult to sing than Klara’s—because leading the melody tends to be easier than singing the accompaniment—a tall, flawless blonde girl who looked very much like Johanna Söderberg walked past us as if she were walking along a runaway in slow motion.
 It was her indeed; my reaction was pretty simple: I panicked.
 The band was already in the venue.
 It was all happening.

 I was more than satisfied with just seeing one of the siblings pass by, but my new pal was not going to give up so easily.
 After a few more hours of discussing favorite songs, albums, more songs and albums again, I noticed a girl who looked very much like Klara Söderberg rushing past us as swiftly as a shooting star.
 It was her, without any doubt.
 My new best friend ran after her and while she greeted Klara, I, on the other hand, was trying to move my backpack which suddenly had gotten much heavier.
 When I finally made my way to where they were standing, I introduced myself to Klara and smiled repeatedly without finding any words to say.
-I wasn’t able to thank her for writing the soundtrack to my life with songs like To a Poet, Fleeting One or Tangerine—like I had practiced in front of the mirror and even with my co-workers—because I froze completely.
+I wasn’t able to thank her for writing the soundtrack to my life with songs like To a Poet, Fleeting One or Tangerine—like I had practiced in front of the mirror and even with my colleagues at work—because I froze completely.
 However, I did manage to smile in a non-creepy way, I think.
 Take a look for yourself…

 Okay, maybe I do look 70% freaked-out and 30% normal but still OMG!